The Baby Registry Checklist For All Your Must-Haves

 27. Footed pajamas

 I’ve discovered you can never have too many footed pajamas.
 Between baby spit-up and diaper leaks, you’ll probably be going through more than one pair of PJs per night.
 Pro tip: go for the zip-up pajamas, because trying to line up snaps in the middle of the night with a crying baby is the last thing you want to worry about.
-This Gerber Baby Girls 2 Pack Footed Sleeper zips up and is adorable.
+This Gerber Baby 4 Pack Sleep 'N Play pajamas set is functional and adorable.
 Just make sure to grab at least 10 pairs of footed pajamas, and you should be set.

 29. Two-piece outfits